-4.19 CTG and ACT Negative Declaration
+4.19 CTG and ACT

 For all sources located within the NWF NAA examined as part of this RACT analysis, any applicable CTGs or ACTs were found to have been implemented to the relevant source through existing AOs or SIP conditions.
 Any published CTG or ACT not enacted within the NAA boundary results from the fact that the NWF does not have sources in which those CTGs are applicable.
+Details regarding this analysis and additional information about source specific CTG and ACT applicability can be found in the CTG VOC Source Categories Analysis TSD.77

 Thus, the UDAQ conducted no further RACT analysis for CTG source categories not included in AOs or SIP conditions as there are not sources subject to those CTGs within the NWF NAA.
 Therefore, this SIP revision has met the CTG requirements as required under CAA Section 182(b)(2).